Vet Surgeons from outside the UK

-Vet Surgeons (Veterinarians) are currently on the UK Government’s “shortage” list (at February 2021) which makes the application process less costly for the employee and the employer and it gives the employer greater flexibility in the job offer they make.
+Vet Surgeons (Veterinarians) and Vet Nurses are currently on the UK Government’s “shortage” list (at December 2022) which makes the application process less costly for the employee and the employer and it gives the employer greater flexibility in the job offer they make.

 In general, the process can be broken down as follows:

-- You apply for suitable roles through the Medicus job portal.
+- You apply for suitable roles through the Medicus website.

 - You receive a job offer and verbally accept the position.

 - Our client emails you confirmation of the job offer details including the starting salary and other benefits.
 If our client has agreed to fund other expenses on your behalf, this would also be detailed in the job offer.